 Within these organisations, staff can be granted rights to load up and administer the digital objects themselves.

-There is no native Shared Repository website where people can go to see the materials, instead items are automatically shared via the DigitalNZ Search website.
-All items in the Shared Repository are publicly accessible via DigitalNZ Search, as there is no private or protected access option available.
+There is no native Shared Repository website where people can go to see the materials; instead, items are automatically shared via digitalnz.org.
+All items in the Shared Repository are publicly accessible via DigitalNZ, as there is no private or protected access option available.

 If the item is a published work, check the publishing contract to see what copies are and aren’t allowed.

-KRIS, the Kiwi Research Information Service, migrated to the DigitalNZ platform in 2011.
-Items in the Shared Repository can be included in KRIS via the DigitalNZ APIs.
+NZResearch migrated to the DigitalNZ platform in 2011.
+Items in the Shared Repository can be included in NZResearch via the DigitalNZ APIs.